 Over the course of the semester, students compile a laboratory notebook in which they draw each element, complete with labeled features, include a brief narrative of useful identifying features, and record a few measurements specified by the instructor.
-These notes will be compiled in a loose-leaf binder, so that portions of the work can be handed in and graded during the semester.
+These notes should be compiled in a loose-leaf binder, so that portions of the work can be handed in and graded during the semester.
+This binder must be separate from any notebook in which you are taking class notes.